jeremy-morren/eventstore-kubernetes/README.md

 Before installing, you need an ingress controller which supports TLS passthrough.
 A basic `values.yaml` should look as follows:

+> It may take a while to complete, due to the need to create an EventStore CA certificate.
+Please be patient.

 ```yaml
 clusterSize: 3